node4jserhk/Competition/README.md

     + press Ctrl-Enter(Win) or Cmd-Enter(Mac) to check
   - for host
     + go to /www/index.html#/panel
-    + enter number of minute of competition and passphrase
+    + enter number of minute of competition and pass-phrase "node4jser"
     + start the competition

 ## Known issues
   - safari out grow browser window height (won't fix)
-  - IE is not tesed
+  - IE is not tested